 - Criminal Penalty for Falsifying Information.
 Falsifying certifications or affirmations may subject you to criminal penalties including fines and/or imprisonment.

-BBVA USA IS THE BANK FOR BUSINESS
+BBVA IS THE BANK FOR BUSINESS

-BBVA USA has much to offer your business through a complete range of business banking services tailored to meet your special needs.
+BBVA has much to offer your business through a complete range of business banking services tailored to meet your special needs.
 These include:

 - Commercial Loans